 If you experience HCV virologic failure (when your HCV worsens) or HIV virologic failure (when your ART fails to suppress and sustain your viral load to less than 200 copies/mL), a blood sample (1 teaspoon) will be collected to confirm this result.
-This visit may be combined with another studyscheduled visit.
-You will also have about 1 tablespoon (15 mL) of blood drawn to measure the levels of study drugs in your blood.
+This collectiont may be combined with another study-scheduled visit.
+You will also have these tests done: